Lavinia Fisher

-Lavinia Fisher (1793 – February 18, 1820) was an American criminal who, according to urban legends, was the first female serial killer in the United States of America.
+Lavinia Fisher (c.
+1793 – February 18, 1820) was an American criminal who, according to urban legends, was the first female serial killer in the United States of America.
 She was married to John Fisher, and both were convicted of highway robbery—a capital offense at the time—not murder.

 Historians have begun to question the veracity of the traditional legend and some assert that Lavinia Fisher never killed anyone.
-She was, however, an active member of a large gang of highwaymen who operated out of two houses in the backcountry near Charleston, the Five Mile House and the Six Mile House.
+She was, however, an active member of a large gang of highwaymen who operated out of two houses, the Five Mile House and the Six Mile House, in the backcountry near Charleston, South Carolina.
 It is not clear whether the Six Mile House was a hotel, but it served as a hideout for a number of outlaws.

 Residence

 Fisher and her husband resided in Charleston, South Carolina, for most of their lives.
 Together, they owned an inn, the Six Mile Wayfarer House, which they managed in the early 19th century.
 The hotel was located six miles north of Charleston, hence the name.
 During the couple's time there, reports were made to the local sheriff about guests disappearing.
 Due to lack of evidence, and the popularity of the couple with many locals, these complaints came to nothing.